-Have you wondered if there’s been more semi truck crashes than usual in Washington State?
+Have you wondered if there have been more semi-truck crashes than usual in Washington State?

 In 2017, after a spate of high-profile semi crashes in Washington that resulted in serious injuries and/or closed major highways for hours, we looked into this question.